 The BSSW placement emphasizes generalist social work practice at the micro, mezzo and macro levels.
 This internship is intended to broadly provide exposure to different social work responsibilities and functions.
 The students, in their practice, work towards mastery of the program core competencies.

-Field learning occurs throughout the graduate social work curriculum, requiring two (2) separate internships (foundation level and concentration level).
-Each field placement is a minimum of 500 hours and occurs across 2 semesters of one academic year.
-Students are placed in social work settings for a minimum of sixteen hours a week, which meets the requirements for earning three credits per semester.
+Field learning occurs throughout the graduate social work curriculum, requiring two (2) separate internships, foundation level and concentration level.
+Each internship is a minimum of 500 hours and occurs across two (2) semesters of one academic year.
+Students are placed in social work settings for a minimum of sixteen hours a week, meeting the requirements for earning three credits per semester.

 The foundation level internship emphasizes generalist social work practice at the micro, mezzo and macro levels.
 Students learn how to advance human rights and social, economic and environmental justice, using a range of engagement, assessment, intervention and evaluation methods in their practice with individual, families, groups, organizations, and communities.
 Students will develop their identity as a social work professional, while applying ethical principles and critical thinking in practice.
 Students will also learn how to engage in policy and research informed practice, while developing an understanding of the importance and influence of diversity and difference in shaping a person’s life experiences.

 The concentration level internship, either advanced clinical practice (ACP) or advanced integrated practice (AIP), focuses on a deeper understanding of specific knowledge, values, skills, and cognitive and affective processes consistent with each concentration area.